 Cost and Freight – What is it?

-CFR stands for Cost and Freight – it is a legal term used in international shipping which translates into the seller assuming more responsibility for the delivery of goods and needs to pay for transport to an agreed port.
+CFR stands for Cost and Freight – it’s a legal term used in international shipping meaning the seller assumes more responsibility for the delivery of goods and needs to pay for transport to an agreed port.
 The seller will also need to pay for the delivery of goods and export, up until the point the goods are loaded on board the ship.
 It is important to first note the difference between the shipping terms CFR and CIF.

 Origins of the Term